NiccoloZaza/NetworkingCenter/README.md

 ```

-There are multiple ways of using NetworkingCenter.
+There are multiple ways of using NetworkCenter.

 You can easily access network state in any object just by using provided extension
 ```